Divorce Procedures in Oman

 What is this right?

 • Khul' (wife-initiated): The wife can request divorce by returning the mahr or paying compensation.
-The court grants khul' if reconciliation fails.
+The Sharia court grants khul' if reconciliation fails.

 • Judicial divorce: Either spouse can ask the court for divorce on grounds of harm, absence, non-maintenance, or incurable illness.

 • Iddah (waiting period): After divorce, the wife must observe a waiting period — typically 3 menstrual cycles or 3 months — before she can remarry.
+Ibadi rules on iddah calculation may differ from other schools.

 • Mut'ah (consolation gift): The court may order the husband to pay the wife a consolation payment after divorce, based on the length of the marriage and circumstances.